miklosme/papers/src/app/home.md

+# Daily Digest (February 5, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a mind-bending exploration of [steering opinions in social networks](https://papers.miklos.dev/2502.01847).
+This paper models opinion dynamics as a containment control problem, with leaders influencing followers to reach a desired distribution.
+It's like herding cats, but with thoughts!

+Speaking of coordination, researchers have discovered a new class of [expected return symmetries](https://papers.miklos.dev/2502.01711) that could revolutionize multi-agent systems.
+These symmetries go beyond environmental constraints, allowing for better zero-shot coordination without prior knowledge of the playing field.
+It's like teaching a jazz band to improvise in perfect harmony!

+For those of you managing robot fleets, MAGNNET is here to save the day.
+This [decentralized task allocation system](https://papers.miklos.dev/2502.02311) uses graph neural networks and reinforcement learning to efficiently assign tasks to autonomous vehicles.
+It's like having a psychic air traffic controller for your drone army!

+In the medical field, a [multi-agent AI system](https://papers.miklos.dev/2502.01789) is giving human experts a run for their money in detecting cognitive concerns from clinical notes.
+With specialized agents working together, it's achieving expert-level accuracy with greater efficiency.
+It's like having a team of AI doctors collaborating on each case!

+Designing effective multi-agent systems just got easier with MASS, a framework that [optimizes both prompts and topologies](https://papers.miklos.dev/2502.02533) for LLM-driven agents.
+It's cracking the code on how to make these digital teams work in perfect harmony.

+For all you eco-conscious shippers out there, CH-MARL is revolutionizing [maritime logistics](https://papers.miklos.dev/2502.02060) with a hierarchical approach to reducing emissions while maintaining fairness.
+It's like having a green-thumbed AI captain at the helm of every ship!

+Trust is the name of the game in LR2, a [bottom-up reputation learning method](https://papers.miklos.dev/2502.01971) that promotes cooperation without centralized control.
+It's teaching AI agents to play nice in the sandbox all on their own!

+Overestimation in multi-agent Q-learning got you down?
+DEMAR is here to save the day with its [dual-pronged approach](https://papers.miklos.dev/2502.02018) to tackling this pesky problem.
+It's like giving your AI agents a reality check before they get too big for their britches!

+Last but not least, we're tackling the elephant in the room: how to make LLM-powered multi-agent systems [reliable and responsible](https://papers.miklos.dev/2502.01714).
+This paper lays out a framework for keeping these digital dream teams in check, because with great power comes great responsibility!

+That's all for today, folks!
+Keep pushing those boundaries and remember: in the world of AI, today's science fiction is tomorrow's reality!

 # Daily Digest (February 4, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a bang: